JustWon/x-view/DBoW2/README.md

 This is a port of the DBoW2 from https://github.com/dorian3d/DBoW2 for running reference place recognition experiments.
 In the experiments folder, there are presently 2 expeirments performed on the Airsim and the SYNTHIA raw image data.

-## Setting up and running expreiments
+## Setting up and running experiments

 First, build the package: